-Born in Nepal to Tibetan refugees, I came to the United States 7 years ago for higher education, the only member of my family to ever attend a University.
+Born in Nepal to Tibetan refugees, I came to the United States 7 years ago for higher education, the only family member to attend a University.
 Compassion and helping others are philosophies that my Buddhist family instilled in me as a child.
-So, I grew up wanting to be of help, together with my interest in caring for the sick and a desire to improve healthcare in Nepal led me to nurse.
+So, I grew up wanting to be of help; my interest in caring for the sick and a desire to improve healthcare in Nepal led me to become a nurse.
 After completing a year of nursing prerequisites in New Mexico, I moved to Washington State and graduated from XXXX University with a BSN.

-To express my profound appreciation and gratitude to a country that has given me countless opportunities, I signed up to serve the US as an Army Reservist for the next 6 years.
-Following the earthquake in 2015, I returned to my native country Nepal as an American educated nurse where I assisted relief missions in rural villages needing medical help.
-The decision to become a CRNA was a natural result of witnessing casualties undergoing surgeries and the way that anesthesia help to relieve their suffering.
-This was when I made it my purpose to pursue a career in Nurse Anesthesia, to make my fullest contribution to my community here in the USA and Nepal.
-During the mission, I had the opportunity to work in the operating room with several volunteer healthcare providers from all over the world and enjoyed every moment in the OR.
-I especially appreciated the way that the anesthesiologists presented with the right balance of backbone and flexibility, as they orchestrated the patient’s course through induction, maintenance, and emergence.
+To express my profound appreciation and gratitude to a country that has given me countless opportunities, I signed up to serve the US as an Army Reservist for the next six years.
+Following the earthquake in 2015, I returned to my native country Nepal as an educated American nurse, where I assisted relief missions in rural villages needing medical help.
+The decision to become a CRNA was a natural result of witnessing casualties undergoing surgeries and the way that anesthesia helps to relieve their suffering.
+This was when I made it my purpose to pursue a career in Nurse Anesthesia, to make my contribution to my community here in the USA and Nepal.
+During the mission, I had the opportunity to work in the operating room with several international healthcare volunteers and enjoyed every moment in the OR.
+I especially appreciated how the anesthesiologists presented the right balance of backbone and flexibility as they orchestrated the patient’s course through induction, maintenance, and emergence.

-After returning from Nepal I started my preparation to pursue a career in nurse anesthesia by working at a Cardiovascular ICU.
+After returning from Nepal, I started preparing for a career in nurse anesthesia by working at a Cardiovascular ICU.
 This is where I fell in love with managing critically ill patients on life support: pressors, therapeutic devices, ventilators, recognizing early signs of degradation, and intervening to prevent complications all at the same time.
-Caring for immediate-post-op patients requires similar promptness in the management of care, just like in perioperative settings managed by a CRNA.
-Thinking independently to solve a problem is a method I use to train and enhance my critical thinking skills.
+Caring for immediate-post-op patients requires similar promptness as in perioperative settings controlled by a CRNA.
+Thinking independently to solve a problem serves to train and enhance my critical thinking skills.

-One of my shadowing experiences at the University of XXXX Medical Center with a CRNA was very enriching and eye-opening.
-During the early stages of a prostatectomy, our patient’s SpO2 was 92% despite 100% ventilator support which lead to interventions such as probe changing, recheck ETT positioning, a branch, and insertion of A-line for ABG.
-The CRNA I shadowed portrayed the vital traits of a leader by identifying the problem promptly and comfortably taking charge of the situation by initiating the interventions while collaborating with team members for the best patient outcome.
-Working at an outpatient surgery center alongside the sole anesthesia provider who is a CRNA allows me the opportunity to learn first-hand about the profession regularly.
-After every interaction with a CRNA, I feel more inspired and driven as they always seem to enjoy it is rewarding and satisfying to be practicing autonomously.
+One of my shadowing experiences at the University of XXXX Medical Center with a CRNA was enriching and eye-opening.
+During the early stages of a prostatectomy, our patient’s SpO2 was 92% despite 100% ventilator support, leading to interventions such as probe changing, recheck ETT positioning, a branch, and insertion of A-line for ABG.
+The CRNA I shadowed portrayed a leader's vital traits by promptly and comfortably identifying the problem, and taking charge of the situation by initiating the interventions while collaborating with team members for the best patient outcome.
+Working at an outpatient surgery center alongside the sole anesthesia provider, a CRNA, allows me to learn first-hand about the profession regularly.
+After every interaction with a CRNA, I feel more inspired and driven.

-I also attended a Diversity CRNA Information Session & Airway Simulation lab workshop where we had the opportunity to get a hands-on introduction to different airway management systems, intubation using glidescope, bronchoscope, and learning about the gas machine, epidurals, and spinal in the sim lab.
-The keynote speaker Paul Santaro, CRNA and past president of AANA spoke about the Economics and Business of Anesthesia, independent practice, billing, and career advocacy for the CRNA profession.
-As Advanced Practice Registered Nurses, CRNAs carry a very heavy load of responsibility to safely administer anesthesia, provide airway management, and emergency serv, ices and monitor patients throughout the case.
-My long-term goals entail serving as an advocate both for patients and our profession, practicing with a high degree of autonomy.
+I also attended a Diversity CRNA Information Session & Airway Simulation lab workshop where we had the opportunity to get a hands-on introduction to different airway management systems, intubation using glidescope, bronchoscope, gas machine, epidurals, and spinal in the sim lab.
+The keynote speaker, Paul Santaro, CRNA and past president of AANA, spoke about the Economics and Business of Anesthesia, independent practice, billing, and career advocacy for the CRNA profession.
+My long-term goals entail serving as an advocate for patients and our profession and practicing with a high degree of autonomy.

-I have prepared for a career in nurse anesthesia by taking on challenges and going outside my comfort zones.
-Therefore, I’ve always sought challenging assignments for clinical exposure, kept academic skills current, and always maintained a per diem position that required me to learn new skills.
-I have stayed current with evidenced-based practice from the AACN, attended NTI conferences, obtained the CCRN, participated in hospital-based research, and completed graduate coursework to establish my ability to handle graduate-level work.
-I could not be more dedicated to the pursuit of a career in nurse anesthesia.
+I have prepared for a career in nurse anesthesia by taking on challenges and going outside my comfort zones, kept academic skills current, and maintained a full time position that required me to learn new skills.
+I have stayed current with evidence-based practice from the AACN, attended NTI conferences, obtained the CCRN, participated in hospital-based research, and completed graduate coursework to establish my ability to handle graduate-level work.
+I could not be more dedicated to pursuing a career in nurse anesthesia.

 Compassion, lifelong learning, and community service are my core values.
 After earning a degree in Nurse Anesthesia, I hope for a lifetime of mentoring, since I have been a tutor and enjoy it very much, and now serve as a preceptor in my unit.
-As I will be one of the few CRNAs in the Tibetan/Nepali community, I look forward to serving as a guide to other minority nurses and I am intent on sharing my expertise acquired from Gonzaga University.
-I aspire to serve in places where I can make the most of my linguistic abilities as I am fluent in Nepali, Tibetan, and Hindi.
-I hope to distinguish myself in nursing missionary activities concerning contributions to the US and Nepal.
-As a nurse who seeks to serve for as long as possible, I look forward to decades more to come attending to the healthcare of soldiers and their families as a CRNA.
-Nothing excites me more than the prospect of, going on to teach future nurse anesthetists; as a result of my devotion to education and professional advancement.
+As I will be one of the few CRNAs in the Tibetan/Nepali community, I look forward to serving as a guide to other minority nurses.
+I intend to share my expertise acquired from XXXX University.
+Since I am fluent in Nepali, Tibetan, and Hindi, I hope to distinguish myself in nursing missionary opportunities to help speakers of these languages.
+I look forward to decades more attending to soldiers' healthcare and their families as a CRNA.
+Nothing excites me more than the prospect of going on to teach future nurse anesthetists; as a result of my devotion to education and professional advancement.